UK faces stagnation after cut-price Christmas

 With the 2012 outlook bleak, hedge funds looking for profits are circling many of Britain's quoted store groups, and fears are growing of a wave of retail failures equivalent to that which saw Woolworths go under in 2008-9.

-Homewares group Dunelm posted a rise in underlying sales over Christmas, while flooring specialist Topps Tiles saw a fall.
+Homewares group Dunelm (DNLM.L) posted a 1.1 percent rise in underlying sales for the 26 weeks to December 31, while flooring specialist Topps Tiles (TPT.L) said its underlying sales fell 4.2 percent in its last 13 week trading period.

+British wine warehouse chain Majestic Wine MJW.L bucked the trend with a 4 percent rise in underlying sales for the nine weeks to January 2, while the Co-operative Group saw total sales rise 3.1 percent in the four weeks to December 31.

 Retailers are hoping that falling inflation and events like the Olympics and Paralympic Games, the Queen's Diamond Jubilee, Wimbledon and the Euro 2012 soccer championships will boost demand in the months ahead.